iamsayan/wp-auto-republish/readme.txt

 == Description ==

-RevivePress (formerly WP Auto Republish), the all-in-one tool for republishing & cloning old posts and pages which push old posts to your front page, the top of archive pages, and back into RSS feeds.
+RevivePress, the all-in-one tool for republishing & cloning old posts and pages which push old posts to your front page, the top of archive pages, and back into RSS feeds.
 Ideal for sites with a large repository of evergreen content.

 [Lite Demo](https://api.wprevivepress.com/free-demo) | [Premium Demo](https://api.wprevivepress.com/premium-demo) | [Get Premium](https://wprevivepress.com/pricing/?utm_source=landing&utm_medium=wporg)